garyillyes/cbcp/draft-illyes-aipref-cbcp.md

 The webpage should also provide an example REP file to block the crawler and a method for verifying REP files.

-If the crawler exempted itself of these best practices, the documentatio page should describe the reason for that.
+If the crawler has exempted itself of these best practices, the documentation page should describe the reason for that.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # Security Considerations

 TODO Security

 # IANA Considerations

 This document has no IANA actions.

 --- back

 # Acknowledgments
 {:numbered="false"}

 TODO acknowledge.